Kawagoe Warehouse District 川越 蔵造りの町並み

 Modern-day life mixed with classic architecture

 Today, most of the warehouses are now shops and restaurants.
 The interiors still preserve the old Japan feeling.
-One particular warehouse has been turned into the Museum of Kurazukuri, which reproduces the interior of an old-time warehouse, giving you a glimpse of daily life in the Edo period.

 The warehouse district's main landmark is its bell tower.
 This symbol of the town chimes four times a day.
 Another site to see is Candy Alley, a narrow street with 20 quaint old shops selling traditional Japanese candy.